Theory of Evolutionary Spectra for Heteroskedasticity and Autocorrelation Robust Inference in Possibly Misspecified and Nonstationary Models: Introduction

 We now compare in detail our approach to the existing literature.
 We believe that a fair comparison has to consider the following four criteria: (1) applicability to general HAR inference tests; (2) size of HAR tests; (3) power of HAR tests; (4) theoretical validity under stationarity/nonstationarity.
-In terms of (1), it is clear that the HAC and DK-HAC estimators are generally and immediately applicable to any HAR inference tests and that they are simple to use in practice.
-This also explains why the classical HAC estimators have become the standard practice in econometrics and statistics.
-Methods that rely on long bandwidths/ fixed-$b$ do not share the same property.
+In terms of (1), it is clear that the HAC and DK-HAC estimators are generally and immediately applicable to any HAR inference test and that they are simple to use in practice.
+This also explains why the classical HAC estimators have become the standard practice in econometrics.
+Methods that rely on long bandwidths/fixed-$b$ do not share the same property.
 They are not generally applicable to HAR inference tests because a researcher would first need to derive a new asymptotic non-standard fixed-$b$ distribution.
-This can be challenging in non-standard testing problems {[}e.g., tests for parameter instability, etc.{]}.
-Turning to (2), all existing HAR inference tests are known to be oversized.
+This can be unfeasible in non-standard testing problems {[}e.g., tests for parameter instability, etc.{]}.
+Turning to (2), all existing HAR inference tests are known to be oversized when there is strong serial dependence.
 However, fixed-$b$ HAR tests (or versions thereof) are less oversized than other tests based on the classical HAC estimators.
 The stronger is the temporal dependence the larger is the difference in size between the two approaches.
-Our prewhitened DK-HAC estimators are competitive to fixed-$b$ HAR tests in controlling the size.
+Our prewhitened DK-HAC estimators are competitive with fixed-$b$ HAR tests in controlling the size.
 Moving to (3), prewhitened and non-prewhitened DK-HAC estimators have excellent power under either stationarity or nonstationarity whereas existing methods have serious problems with power under nonstationarity or under nonstationary alternative hypotheses.
-These problems results in non-monotonic power and little or no power in relevant circumstances especially in HAR tests outside the stable linear regression model.
-Fixed-$b$ or long bandwidths methods suffer most from these problem.
-Finally, turning to (4), our method like the classical HAC approach is valid under nonstationarity whereas methods using long bandwidths/fixed-$b$ are only valid under stationarity.
-It should be mentioned that the fixed-$b$ approach is shown to achieve (pointwise) higher-order refinements under stationarity while the MSE-based optimality of the HAC or DK-HAC estimators is only on the first-order but it holds under nonstationarity.\footnote{Pointwise means that higher-order refinements of fixed-$b$ hold only for a given data-generating process.
-These results have been established for $t$- and $F$-test in a baseline linear model with stationary Gaussian errors. \citet{preinerstorfer/potscher:16} pointed out some limitations of this approach {[}e.g., no uniform (over DGPs) refinements{]}.}
+These problems result in non-monotonic power and little or no power in relevant circumstances especially in HAR tests outside the stable linear regression model.
+Fixed-$b$ or long bandwidths methods suffer most from these problems.
+Finally, turning to (4), our method like the classical HAC approach is valid under nonstationarity whereas methods using long bandwidths/fixed-$b$ are only valid under stationarity {[}cf. \citet{casini_fixed_b_erp}{]}.
+It should be mentioned that the fixed-$b$ approach is shown to achieve (pointwise) higher-order refinements under stationarity while the MSE-based optimality of the HAC or DK-HAC estimators pertains only to the first-order but it holds under nonstationarity.\footnote{\citet{preinerstorfer/potscher:16} pointed out some limitations of these approaches because optimality does not hold uniformly over DGPs.
+They showed negative non-asymptotic results about size and power of HAR tests when one allows for all correlation structures corresponding to stationary Gaussian AR(1) processes. }